NadiaClarissaHermawan/01_Proyek_Informatika/README.md

      - Error:
        - If searched train don't exist:
          - Returns 404 code and "train not found" message
-       - When filled with different data types for example: id, sharing-tracks or grade-crossing with other values than boolean:
+       - When filled with different data types, for example: id, sharing-tracks or grade-crossing with other values than boolean:
          - Returns 400 code and "failed when edit train" message
 2. Endpoint to create a new train
    - Method: POST